hesam-fattahi/coding-bootcamp-testimonials-slider-master/README.md

 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- Navigate the slider using either their mouse/trackpad or keyboard (This one is not included yet)
+- Navigate the slider using either their mouse/trackpad or keyboard (These features are implemented using only HTML and CSS)

 ### Links